avlaskin/dev-world-2017-coreml/README.md

-This is a support links for the talk.
+These are support links for the talk:

 - Wiki on Accelerating change: https://en.wikipedia.org/wiki/Accelerating_change
 - CNN comparison in terms of operations: https://culurciello.github.io/tech/2016/06/20/training-enet.html